Pierre-Julien Gilbert

-Pierre-Julien Gilbert (1783 in Brest – 1860 in Brest) was a French painter who specialised in naval scenes.
+Pierre-Julien Gilbert (15 March 1783 – 21 September 1860) was a French painter who specialised in marine art.

 Gilbert was a pupil of Pierre Ozanne and Louis-Philippe Crépin.
-He taught painting at the École Navale from 1816, and was admitted to accompany the Navy during the Invasion of Algiers in 1830.
+He taught painting at the École Navale from 1816 and was admitted to accompany the Navy during the Invasion of Algiers in 1830.

 Gilbert was professor of drawing at the Naval School of Brest.